Home » Garden » Autumn Gold – Use Your Leaves to Make Compost

 Brown things like leaves and pine needles have high amounts of the element carbon.

-Green things include grass clippings and other plant wastes that have high amounts of nitrogen.
+Green things include grass clippings, vegetable trimmings, and other plant wastes that have high amounts of nitrogen.
+We even compost poinsettias after the holidays.

 You can also add some dirt to speed up the process.
 The other important ingredient is water, which helps break down the clippings.